CovertLab/borealis/README.md

 ## Background

-You can launch as many FWorker nodes as you want as Google Compute Engine (GCE) VM instances, and/or run local workers, as long as they can all connect to the LaunchPad server running MongoDB.
-Metadata parameters and the worker's `my_launchpad.yaml` file supply the MongoDB host, port, and DB name.
-Users can share a MongoDB server, and each user can have multiple DB names -- each an independent space for workflows and worker nodes.
+You can launch as many Fireworker nodes as you want as Google Compute Engine (GCE) VM instances, and/or run local workers, as long as they can all connect to the LaunchPad server running MongoDB.
+Metadata parameters and the worker's `gce_my_launchpad.yaml` file (if that file doesn't exist, then `my_launchpad.yaml`) configure the MongoDB host, port, and DB name.
+Users can have their own DB names on a shared MongoDB server, and each user can have multiple DB names -- each an independent launchpad space for workflows and their Fireworker nodes.

 Workers get Fireworks from the LaunchPad, run them in "rapidfire" mode, and eventually time out and shut themselves down.